Chart Library: Building Birst's Visualization System from Scratch

 Gauges need segmented ranges.
 For a profit gauge, segments like "Problem," "Below Target," "Close to Target," "Target Hit," and "Bonuses for Everyone."
 The question is how users define those ranges.

 PMs and my manager pushed back at first, but once the team saw why it mattered, the room collectively clicked.
-Two reasons it worked: gauges that go negative work correctly (you can't express negative values with size-based inputs), and the math stays clean for users (no mental addition, you just place a boundary at a value you care about).
+Gauges that needed to start at negative values worked correctly.
+The math stayed clean for users, who could place a boundary at any value they cared about (like "25,000 is the close-to-target threshold") rather than computing segment widths.

 The feature shipped, and gauge went on to be one of the most popular chart types in the library.